jvisser/golden-axe-32x-edition/doc/map.md

 ```

 When an `MapEntityLoadSlots` slot is loaded by routine `InstantiateMapEntities` the following happens.

+If `.canLoadWithActiveEnemies` is false (zero).
+A check for any active enemies is made.
+If any are active enemies the slot is skipped (made pending).
+In any other case the load slot is processed and enemies are instantiated.

 Graphics are loaded for the complete group based on `.mapEntityGroupGraphicsOffset` (must be >0) which is an offset into table `MapEntityGroupGraphicsTable` (Max 64 entries, 0 is unused) which contains (long) pointers to `MapEntityGroupGraphics` structs.